leicuhk/leicuhk.github.io/_pages/about.md

 News
 ======
-\[Mar.
-2025\] Our paper "Joint Scheduling and Beamforming Design in ISAC Networks for Multi-target Tracking" has been accepted by IEEE SPAWC 2025.
+\[May 2025\] Our paper "Joint Scheduling and Beamforming Design in ISAC Networks for Multi-target Tracking" has been accepted by IEEE SPAWC 2025.

 \[Jan.
 2025\] Our paper "When GNNs Meet Symmetry in ILPs: An Orbit-based Feature Augmentation Approach" has been accepted by ICLR 2025.